 In the late 1980’s, neuroimagers were a ragged band of multi-disciplinary researchers with no real home.
 In search of their scientific interests, they attended meetings covering radiology, nuclear medicine, neurophysiology, engineering, image processing and computer science.
 Starting in 1992, a small group of internationally well-known neuroimagers had attended a series of 8 annual BrainMap Workshops in San Antonio devoted to promoting the development of standard space as an analysis and reporting standard, with discussions also related to development of open-access neuroimaging archives.
 These meetings were organized by Peter Fox [USA] and funded by NIH [USA] R13 awards.
 After one such meeting in 1994, the crying need for a home of their own was the central issue discussed around a table of 25 scientists who became the driving force behind what would become OHBM.
-At the meeting, Dr. Bernard Mazoyer [France] volunteered to host a first launch of such an international conference, with a second meeting in Boston, USA to be held in 1996 and organized by Jack Belliveau and Bruce Rosen.
+At the meeting, Dr. Bernard Mazoyer [France] volunteered to host a first launch of such an international conference.
+Mazoyer and colleagues Per Roland [Sweden] and Rudiger Seitz [Germany] hosted the meeting in Paris, France in June 1995.
+Incredibly 820 attendees came to the first meeting – greatly exceeding the organizers’ expectations!
+The second meeting was held in Boston, USA and organized by Jack Belliveau and Bruce Rosen.
 The rest is history.

 The overwhelming success of the Paris meeting prompted calls for the creation of a new Society for neuroimagers.
 Opinion was divided on this topic, with some influential senior figures in the movement arguing strongly that this would be unnecessary and compete with established Societies.
 Quite a contentious debate ensued.
 In retrospect, it is hard to believe that such an esoteric and minor issue generated such strong sentiment.
 Indeed, the following year, at the 2nd Human Brain Mapping Conference in Boston, the issue was hotly debated at a ‘Town Hall’ meeting of the 1000-1500 attendees.
 Alan Evans [Canada] as a moderator, actually donned a combat helmet for the occasion!
 The meeting’s outcome was that an ‘Organization’ would be established to run annual meetings, but it would not be deemed a ‘Society’.
 OHBM officially became an Organization in 1997 with ratified by-laws and the potential to elect office bearers [OHBM Council, OHBM Program Committee].
 Indeed, many of the first OHBM Council Chairs were scientists who had participated in the original BrainMap Workshops.
 Over the past 25 years, the OHBM has taken on multiple new responsibilities, effectively functioning as a Society while retaining its original name.
 Therefore, it finally became a Society in 2018 – ratified by the OHBM membership at the annual meeting in Singapore – allowing the official sanctioning of year-round activities of ‘Chapters’ in different international communities.